 As technology has progressed, computers have become an integral part of our daily lives.
 However, slow computer performance can be incredibly frustrating and time-consuming.
 If you’re a Windows user, you might be wondering how to speed up your computer.
 Fortunately, there are several ways to optimize your computer’s performance and boost its speed.
 In this article, we’ll explore the most effective methods to speed up Microsoft Windows.

-Both PC hardware and software have undergone tremendous changes in a few years and the Windows Operating System is no exception.
-Many people consider startup time to be the performance indicator only but this consists of a lot more factors than just the startup.
-The tips we will discuss here to speed up your Windows Operating System are equally applicable to all versions of Microsoft Windows including Windows 10 and 11.
+Both PC hardware and software have undergone tremendous changes in the past few years and the Windows Operating System is no exception.
+Many people consider startup time to be the only performance indicator, but this consists of a lot more factors than just the startup.
+The tips we will discuss here to speed up your Windows operating system are equally applicable to all versions of Microsoft Windows, including Windows 10 and 11.